 Best Time to Visit: Kartik Purnima fair (November)

-The Shamlaji Temple, located on the banks of the Meshwo River, is a revered Vaishnavite site in North Gujarat.
-The temple is over 500 years old and holds both mythological and archaeological significance.
+Shamlaji Temple, located on the banks of the Meshvo River, is a revered Vaishnav site in North Gujarat.
+The temple is more than 500 years old and holds mythological and archaeological significance.

 Highlights: